AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/rich-text-field-storage-in-the-api.md

 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
-title: Rich text field storage in the API
+title: Rich Text Field Storage in the API
 description: If an object such as a project, issue, or task contains rich text, it is stored and accessible as a parameter value through the Workfront API.
-author: Caroline
+author: Lisa
 feature: System Setup and Administration, Custom Forms
 role: Admin
 exl-id: 2e4b18be-14bb-4d47-8e63-e2f4a5dc376f